Blue Yonder: Products

 Blue Yonder provides organizations with digital supply chain software through its AI-powered platform and an interoperable suite of applications.
-It offers solutions for integrated demand and supply planning, enhanced integrated business planning, omni-channel commerce, order and returns management, logistics, transportation and warehouse management.
+It offers solutions for integrated demand and supply planning, integrated business planning, omni-channel commerce, order and returns management, logistics, transportation and warehouse management.

-At its ICON 2025 conference in Nashville, the company announced a new offering on its platform, Cognitive Solutions, built on Microsoft Azure AI and Snowflake's AI Data Cloud with specialized knowledge graphs.
-It features five new generative AI agents in inventory, warehouse, logistics, shelf, and network operations, designed to refine workflows so companies can move faster, avoid manual work, and improve collaboration across the supply chain.
+At its ICON 2025 conference in Nashville, the company announced its platform's Cognitive Solutions, built on Microsoft Azure AI and Snowflake's AI Data Cloud with specialized knowledge graphs.
+It features five new generative AI agents in inventory, warehouse, logistics, shelf, and network operations, designed to refine workflows across the supply chain.
 They also announced a new tariffs agent to help companies minimize the impact of rising tariffs, announced Sustainable Supply Chain Manager, and launched Agent Activation Advisory to help companies activate AI agents.